eddiecarbin/DFPlayerPro-CircuitPython/README.md

 Notes:
-  When you need to quikcly switch between a library of sounds.
-Wav files work better than MP3.
+  Using it as a sound effect board.
+When you need to quickly switch between sounds Wav files work better than MP3.